AntHanna23/Summer-DevOps-CSUSB/docs/week1/Meeting One (What is DevOps and Setting Up Our Environments).md

 ## Questions That Will Be Answered
 * What will be accomplished over the next 8 weeks?
+* Where is all the documentation
+* This is the first class so how can you help me?
+* Optional Fridays?
 * What is DevOps?
 * Why is DevOps better than the old way?
 * What do I need to start prepping to be successful?